 MICHELLE: I definitely feel that I have to read it for myself before formulating an opinion, but there is definitely some trepidation.

 ANNA: I honestly stopped reading this because of THAT spoiler, I think I stopped at volume 3 or so.

 SEAN: For those who liked the Doubt omnibus, we have Vol. 1 of Judge.
 I didn’t, so will be passing.
 But hey, more students trapped in a survival game who die one by one.
 We can never get enough of that.
 Apparently.

-MELINDA: Definitely more!
+MJ: Definitely more!
 After volume 16, I’m pretty much dying for what comes next.
 DYING, I say.